 I believe the book of Revelation that came later showed us the rest of the story on that Antichrist covenant.
 Rev 17 talks about the Beast (AC) having a covenant with ten rulers who don't have a kingdom but have the power to make him king and then receive rulership with him.
 HaRabim can also be translated "the great" which is what Rav (rabbi) is connoted to mean when Jews call their teachers rabbi (my great one).
-The Ten Rulers are indeed great to have power over the earth and make him supreme.
+The Ten Rulers are indeed great ones to have power over the earth and make him supreme, not Jewish ones.

 Does that help? - Tim